AR7825/stats220/README.md

 # Meme
 I decided to create a meme on Avatar The Last Airbender as it is a nostalgic show that I enjoy watching.💧⛰🔥💨

-Click on the website to check out my meme!
+Click on my github website to check out my meme!